Tell City, Indiana: History

 Before the settlers arrived, a name for the new town was selected.
 Initially called Helvetia, it was soon renamed Tell City, a name easier to pronounce and remember for English-speaking people.
 It was named for the legendary Swiss hero and liberator, William Tell.

 Indicative of the foresightedness of Tell City's founders are the wide streets.
-They are named for great persons of the military, arts, letters and science: DeKalb, Watt, Winkelreid, Steuben, Payne, Herrman, Reubens, Lafayette, Schiller, Tell, Fulton, Jefferson, Mozart, Franklin, Humboldt, Pestalozzi, Washington, Blum and Gutenberg.
+They are named for great persons of the military, arts, letters and science: DeKalb, Watt, Winkelried, Steuben, Payne, Herrman, Reubens, Lafayette, Schiller, Tell, Fulton, Jefferson, Mozart, Franklin, Humboldt, Pestalozzi, Washington, Blum and Gutenberg.

 The Tell City post office has been in operation since 1858.

 With 100 years of recorded history, the citizens of Tell City held a centennial celebration August 10–17, 1958 in honor of the early settlers and the founding of Tell City.
 After the success of the Centennial, the Tell City Historical Society decided they would sponsor a festival in 1959 to determine if the community would support it as an annual event.
 The festival, named Schweizer Fest (Swiss Fest), was a great success.
 Today, the festival remains one of Indiana's longest-running community festivals.

 On March 17, 1960, Northwest Orient Airlines Flight 710, a Lockheed Electra turboprop airliner flying from Chicago to Miami lost a wing due to aerodynamic flutter and crashed in southern Indiana near Tell City.
 All 63 on board, including the crew, perished.
 The victims were impacted in a 30 ft crater, which became their final resting place.
 A monument with the names of the victims and the date of the tragedy marks the grave.

+Tell City became the county seat in 1994, when it was moved from nearby Cannelton.

-Steamboat 'Tell City'
+Steamboat Tell City

-The steamboat 'TELL CITY' was built in 1889 and named after Tell City.
-It was used to carry passengers and freight on the Ohio River until it sank on April 6, 1917 in Little Hocking, Ohio.
+The steamboat Tell City was built in 1889 and named after Tell City.
+It was used to carry passengers and freight on the Ohio River until it sank on April 6, 1917, in Little Hocking, Ohio.
 The pilothouse survived the sinking and is the oldest remaining steamboat pilothouse, located at the Ohio River Museum in Marietta, Ohio.